geekscape/aiko_services/examples/aloha_honua/ReadMe.md

         def aloha(self, name):
             _LOGGER.info(f"AlohaHonua {name} !")

 When coding in Python, Aiko Actors can be discovered and their functions invoked via a regular Python function call.
-For testing and diagnosis, MQTT CLI tools can also used to *publish* hand-crafted messages and *subscribe* to observe one or more Actor's output.
+For testing and diagnosis, MQTT CLI tools can also used to *publish* hand-crafted messages and *subscribe* to observe the output from one or more Actors.

-The standard Python `__main__` code defines the AlohaHonua class constructor method` __init__()` arguments, e.g the Actor `name` and `protocol`.
+The standard Python `__main__` code defines the AlohaHonua class constructor method` __init__()` arguments, e.g the Actor `name`.
 Then creates (*composes*) the AlohaHonua Actor instance.
 Finally, the Aiko Process main event loop can be run (which is a blocking call).

     if __name__ == "__main__":
-        init_args = actor_args("aloha_honua", "*")
+        init_args = actor_args(ACTOR_NAME)
         aloha_honua = compose_instance(AlohaHonua, init_args)
         aiko.process.run()